The Problem

 Simple Solution: Reset the Git Connection

-If we reset the Git connection and enter a new Git URL, then the LookML will be moved over to that repository.
+If you reset the Git connection and enter a new Git URL, then the LookML will be moved over to that repository.
 All saved changes in personal and shared branches will be maintained and usable in Looker.
 At first, your Git provider's UI will only show the master branch and its history.
-Other branches and their history will appear the next time a commit is made to that branch.
+Other branches and their history will appear the next time a commit is made to that branch in Looker.
 To migrate to a new repository using this method, follow these steps:

 - On the Configure Git page, enter the new Git URL (the Git URL for the repository to which you want to migrate), then click the Continue button.

-- If you are using SSH to connect, be sure to click the Reset Key button.
-Otherwise, the same SSH key will be used, which can cause a conflict if both repositories are hosted by the same service (in this case, Github).
+- If you are using SSH to connect, click the Reset Key button when shown your deploy key.
+This prevents a conflict if both repositories are hosted by the same Git provider (for example, Github).

 Advanced Solution: Clone the repository